Information about Olanzapine

 How Olanzapine works

 Olanzapine is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affect thoughts.
+It works by affecting the levels of chemical messengers (dopamine and serotonin) to improve mood, thoughts and behavior.

 Common side effects of Olanzapine

 Sleepiness, Weight gain, Increased prolactin level in blood, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dizziness, Dryness in mouth, Constipation, Restlessness, Tremor, Muscle rigidity

 Available Medicine for Olanzapine